-- Return the absence reports each month so that the LES can record any absence appropriately into ESR. - Follow the LES Managing attendance and sickness absences policy and procedure - Monthly absence returns must be submitted by the 1st of the month to rf.leademployerabsence@nhs.net where you have sickness, paid and unpaid leave to report.
-Late absence returns can sometimes affect the trainees pay.
+- Return the absence reports each month so that the LES can record any absence appropriately into ESR.

+- Follow the LES Managing attendance and sickness absences policy and procedure - Monthly absence returns must be submitted by the 1st of the month to rftr.absencereturn@nhs.net where you have sickness, paid and unpaid leave to report.
+Late absence returns can sometimes affect the Resident Doctors pay.